apache/streampipes-website/docs/06_extend-sdk-migrations.md

 The migration itself is automatically managed and executed by StreamPipes.
 Developers are only responsible for two key
 aspects:

-* **Implementing the Concrete Migration**: Developers need to craft the specific migration logic that facilitates the seamless transition of configuration options.
+* **Implementing the concrete migration**: Developers need to craft the specific migration logic that facilitates the seamless transition of configuration options.
-* **Registering the Migration**: Developers should register their migration procedures at the extensions service, allowing StreamPipes to identify and apply the necessary updates to affected instances.
+* **Registering the migration**: Developers should register their migration procedures at the extensions service, allowing StreamPipes to identify and apply the necessary updates to affected instances.

-By adhering to these two essential tasks, developers can ensure a hassle-free evolution of pipeline elements while StreamPipes efficiently handles the orchestration of the migration process.
+By adhering to these two essential tasks, developers can ensure a hassle-free evolution of pipeline elements while StreamPipes handles the orchestration of the migration process.

 The following gives a concrete example of creating a migration for the [S7 adapter](./pe/org.apache.streampipes.connect.iiot.adapters.plc4x.s7.md).